The Growing Stone: Plot summary

-The story follows a French engineer, d'Arrast, as he is driven by a local chauffeur, Socrates, to a town in Iguape, Brazil, where he is to construct a sea-wall to prevent the lower quarters from flooding.
+French engineer d'Arrast is driven by a local chauffeur, Socrates, to a town in Iguape, Brazil, where he is to construct a sea-wall to prevent the lower quarters from flooding.
 After a night-drive through the jungle, D'Arrast wakes in Iguape and is greeted by the notable people of the town.
 An incident follows when the chief of police, apparently drunk, demands to see d'Arrast's passport and claims it is not in order.
 The other dignitaries of the town are embarrassed and apologetic, and the judge asks d'Arrast to choose a punishment for the chief of police, which he later refuses to do.

 On a tour of the lower quarters of the town, d'Arrast sees the poverty of the poor, black people who live there.
 He is shown around a hut and offered rum by the daughter of the house as part of his visit, although he feels the hostility of the local people towards him and his guides.
 On his return, his chauffeur explains the ritual that is to take place that night.
 Having found a statue of Jesus drifting in from the sea and up the river, the local people had stored it in a cave, where, since then, a stone had grown.
 Now they celebrated the miracle each year with a festival and a procession.

 Socrates and d'Arrast then meet an old sailor who has his own miracle to tell of.
 He explains how his ship had caught fire and he had fallen from the lifeboat.
 He recognised the light from the church of Iguape and despite being a weak swimmer was able to swim towards it to safety.
 The sailor had made a promise to Jesus that, should he be saved, he would carry a stone of 50 kilos to the church in the procession.
 After telling his story, the sailor invites d'Arrast to come to a different ceremony that evening, with dancing, although he mentions that he himself will not dance as he has his promise to carry out the next day.